 Latoya Silmon anchors the 3 p.m. and 7 p.m. newscasts on News 3.
 She joined the team in October of 2016.

-Prior to her years in Dallas, Latoya was a 5pm news anchor at KTUL-TV in Tulsa, Oklahoma, a sister station of News 3.
+Prior to her years in Dallas, Latoya co-anchored the 5 p.m. newscast at KTUL-TV in Tulsa, Oklahoma, a sister station of News 3.
 While in Oklahoma, Latoya won a Regional Edward R. Murrow award, an SPJ award and won the Oklahoma Salute to Excellence award for best anchor.
 She also won various community awards.
+During her time in Tulsa, she covered several big stories including the devastating Joplin, MO tornado, the American Airlines Bankruptcy, the Good Friday Shootings and a debilitating blizzard.
+She also field anchored the NBA finals from Oklahoma City, OK and a national college basketball tournament.

 Latoya got her first break at BET Nightly News in Washington D.C.
 She started the day before 9/11.
 What began as an unpaid internship quickly turned into a paid position and a valuable experience.
-Latoya’s career stops also include KCEN-TV in Waco, Texas and WYFF News 4 in Greenville/Spartanburg SC.
-Her career highlights include covering the Joplin Tornado, field anchoring the NBA Finals in Oklahoma City, reporting from the Coretta Scott King funeral in Atlanta, following President George W. Bush during his trips to Crawford, TX, covering President Barack Obama's trip to Oklahoma and moderating a forum on the "War on Terrorism".
+Latoya’s other career highlights include reporting from the Coretta Scott King funeral in Atlanta, covering hurricanes in South Carolina, following President George W. Bush during his trips to Crawford, TX, covering President Barack Obama's trip to Oklahoma and moderating a forum on the "War on Terrorism".
 The forum aired LIVE on C-SPAN shortly after the 9/11 attacks.
-She was featured in the documentary "Hate Crimes in the Heartland," which is currently on Netflix.
+She was also featured in the documentary "Hate Crimes in the Heartland," which is currently on Netflix.

 Latoya graduated from the University of Houston with a dual degree in broadcast journalism and public relations.
 She also studied Spanish at the Universidad de Salamanca in Spain.

-In her spare time, Latoya loves to volunteer, run, and she's an avid reader.
-She's completed five half-marathons and continues to train for future races.
+In her spare time, Latoya loves to volunteer, run and she's an avid reader.
 She's also an overall health enthusiast, who is passionate about proper nutrition and disease prevention.
 Latoya is a member of the Church of Christ, National Association of Black Journalists, Alpha Kappa Alpha Sorority, Inc., and Junior League of Las Vegas.